SwapnilMad/Autonomous-Face-Tracking-Drone/README.md

 # Drone-Reinforcement-Learning
-Reinforcement Learning applied on a Tello Drone to follow human face using keras-rl.For this project DJI Tello Edu drone was used.
+<p>Reinforcement Learning applied on a Tello Drone to follow human face using keras-rl.
+For this project DJI Tello Edu drone was used.</p>
+<p>Deep Deterministic Policy Gradient (DDPG) is used to train the agent on a Simulator.</p>

 ## Getting Started
 Clone or download the project to your system